Your bank may offer 100’s of products and plans. Promise Money has over 10,000

 Many self employed people suffered during the credit crunch and damaged their credit history whilst trying to stay in business.
 Some even went out of business.
 A bad credit history is not a barrier to the self employed provided they can afford the proposed loan now and have property to offer as security.

 Mild adverse credit can be catered for at prime rates although heavy adverse is also acceptable up to 75% LTV.

-Summary for self employed, limited company owners and contract workers
+Summary on secured loans for self employed, limited company owners and contract workers

-If you have been turned down for a mortgage, an unsecured loan or a further advance, talk to a Promise Money adviser.
-Even if you have been accepted it is always worth comparing what is available as greater choice may be available to you from the second charge loan market.
+If you have been turned down for a mortgage, unsecured loan or a further advance, talk to a specialist adviser.
+Even if you have been accepted, it is worth comparing what is available as greater choice may be available from the secured loan market.

-Overall, the second charge secured loans sector is generous to self employed borrowers because of the appetite for manual underwriting combined with the tenacity and expertise of a specialist broker who knows the finest detail of their lenders criteria and is not afraid to present a case where common sense should prevail.
+Overall, the second charge secured loans sector is generous to self employed borrowers.
+There is an appetite for manual underwriting combined with the tenacity and expertise of specialist brokers and lenders.
+Brokers who know the finest detail of lenders criteria aren’t afraid to present a case where common sense should prevail.